ysl2/niicat/Readme.md

-# niicat: A fork version for multiple image protocol support, like ascii, sixel, iterm and kitty.
+# niicat: A fork version supports multiple image protocol, like ascii, sixel, iterm and kitty.

 > NOTE:
 >